Top 100 Best Places to Live

 Last year in our exclusive Livability survey with Ipsos, we asked people about the importance of having friends and family nearby.
 It ranked fairly highly, although behind a lot of economic and safety concerns.
 But we didn’t really have any way to measure that from city to city.
 So we dropped the question from this year’s survey.

 What happened?
 Well, we also ask an open-ended “What else is important?” question, and this year, the results of that question showed that by not asking the friends/family question, we were omitting something valued.
 Research shows that having a strong community is a huge factor in quality of life and happiness.
 Our survey showed that not only is it intrinsically valued, but it's also consciously top-of-mind for people.

 A community is more than just a collection of people living in the same geographic space, of course.
 A community is a group of people working together to make that space a better place.

 The cities on our list are working hard on their towns and investing in their communities.
 They’re working to attract and keep people who don’t just contribute to a community, but who engage with it.
-They’re developing spaces where people can work and play together, and collaborate and create together as well as living together.
+They’re developing spaces where people can work and play together, and collaborate and create together as well as live together.
 Those efforts are taking place in smaller towns where everyone bands together, as well as larger cities where the communities can be as sizable as the fans of a sports team or as tightly knit as workers in the same office building.
-The payoffs can be seen in the thriving downtowns, vibrant economies, as well as in the all-important church basements and ice cream socials.
+The payoffs can be seen in the thriving downtowns and vibrant economies, as well as in the all-important church basements and ice cream socials.